 Mountaineering with kids

-Guided tours from the Tourist Office are suited for children.
-Beside that, try the following for your family trips:
+Guided tours from the Tourist Office are suited for families with children.
+Beside that, try the following for your family trips (links are in German):

 - 'Fantastic Forest' („Sagenhafte Bergwald“) - a theme park for kids in Grainau on the slopes near Hammersbach